Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

 | Web   Main App    | Web + Native +   Dotnet       |

 - CLI
-  - Added support for importing Hybrid and Multi projects
+  - Added support for importing Hybrid and Multi projects.
 - VSCode
   - Added support for importing Hybrid and Multi projects.
 Developer can import a Tizen.Native/Tizen.WEB/TizenDotnet Project to VSCode and then can build and pakcage.
   - Added support for importing wgt(Tizen Web application package file) into Visual Studio Code Extension for Tizen